-San francisco 49ers former OC Jimmy Raye
+San Francisco 49ers Fire Offensive Coordinator Jimmy Raye

 The San Francisco 49ers fired offensive coordinator Jimmy Raye today.
 The act follows three weeks of frustration and futility from the 49ers offense.